-&lt;sup>79 Mr. Feynman gets some kind of explanation for the p = E/c relation out of his analysis.
+&lt;sup>118 Mr. Feynman gets some kind of explanation for the p = E/c relation out of his analysis.

-&lt;sup>80 When discussing the Mach-Zehnder experiment in the next version of our paper, we will bring a subtle but essential nuance to this point of view.
+&lt;sup>119 When discussing the Mach-Zehnder experiment in the next version of this book, we may bring a subtle but essential nuance to this point of view.

-&lt;sup>81 The use of the same integer n for the difference in energy between Bohr orbitals might be confusing but we did not want to use another symbol - such as m, for example - because m would make one think of the fine-structure transitions (which we haven't discussed at all - not in this paper, not in previous one) and - more importantly - because we want to encourage the reader to think these things through for him- or herself.
+&lt;sup>120 The use of the same integer n for the difference in energy between Bohr orbitals might be confusing but we did not want to use another symbol - such as m, for example - because m would make one think of the fine-structure transitions (which we haven't discussed at all - not in this book, and not in any of ours papers) and - more importantly - because we want to encourage the reader to think these things through for him- or herself.
 Symbols acquire meaning from the context in which they are used.
 We are tempted to go off on a tangent on Wittgenstein but we should restrain ourselves here.
-There is too much philosophy in this paper already.
+There is too much philosophy in this book already.
 We advise the reader to critically cross-check the formula for electron transitions with what we wrote in previous papers.
 We warmly welcome comments.
 Our email is mentioned on the first page.